| � � � � The Kyoto Protocol

 climate change benefits that are additional to what would

-The EU Emissions Trading Scheme is linked to CDM and
+have happened without the projects. | | The EU Emissions Trading Scheme is linked to CDM and

 JI.
 Companies covered by the EU emissions trading system can use